WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/about_workflow.md

 ## Search for previous tags

-When the labels are present and the unit tests completes whithout any errors the pull request will be merged intoo the main branch and the release workflow will start.
+When the labels are present and the unit tests complete whithout any errors, the pull request will be merged into the main branch and the release workflow will start.
 The first action that takes place is the search for previous tags.
-This is needed to determine the new version of the module.
-When there are no tags found, the version 0.0.0 will be given.
+This is required to determine the new version of the module.
+When no tags are found, the version 0.0.0 will be given.

 Reference: